sord-dev/goal-tracker-CRUD/README.md

 I was motivated to make a goal storage app since I felt it would be convinent to have my goals all in one place.

 ## Architecture
-These are the technologies I used to create this web app.
+These are what I used to create this web app.

  - React
  - Firebase